Thithikkudhe

-Thithikudhe is a 2003 Indian Tamil-language romance film directed by Brinda Sarathy.
+Thithikkudhe is a 2003 Indian Tamil-language romance film directed by Brinda Sarathy.
 It stars Jiiva and Sridevi Vijaykumar in the lead roles, while Shrutika, Vivek, Nassar, Devan and Madhan Bob play supporting roles.
 The film's score and music were composed by Vidyasagar.
-This film is a Tamil remake of the 2001 Telugu Manasantha Nuvve.
+It is the Tamil remake of the Telugu Manasantha Nuvve (2001).
 It tells the story of two childhood friends and how they reunite some time later.
 The film was released on 1 August 2003.